The now shuttered JaJa Bistro in downtown Littleton, CO served a stuffed date appetizer that everyone raved over.

-JaJa Bistro in Littleton serves a stuffed date appetizer that everyone raves over.
 Sweet dates, filled with a slice of tart apple, wrapped in salty bacon and swimming in a crisp ale broth makes for an out-of-this-world combination.
-The last time we were there for dinner, and with some gentle prying, I found out a little more about what makes these so addicting.
+The last time we were there for dinner, and with some gentle prying, the chef shared the recipe with me.

 - 6 whole Medjool dates pitted